 - Steps to determine your reporting obligations

-- The EPA’s Proposed Rule
+- The EPA’s Proposed Rule,

-John J. Kowalski and Ghassan (Gus) Zughaib
+Presenter(s): John J. Kowalski & Ghassan (Gus) Zughaib

-John J. Kowalski is a senior regulatory specialist at UL with more than 30 years of industry and regulatory experience.
+John J. Kowalski is a Senior Regulatory Specialist at UL with more than 30 years of industry and regulatory experience.
 In this role, he is responsible for monitoring new developments under the TSCA, as amended, and for updating the TSCA-related content in the LOLI Database and Navigator Reference Tool.

-Zughaib is an expert in global chemical control regulations, including TSCA, as well as Middle Eastern and African chemical regulations.
+Gus is an expert in global chemical control regulations, including TSCA, as well as Middle Eastern and African chemical regulations.
 He is also responsible for researching and maintaining this regulatory content for the LOLI Database and Navigator Reference Tool.

-Zughaib also provides TSCA consulting services to both domestic and international clients seeking to market products in the United States and for all aspects of TSCA compliance, and co-instructs UL’s TSCA Essentials Training Course.
+Gus also provides TSCA consulting services to both domestic and international clients seeking to market products in the United States and for all aspects of TSCA compliance, and co-instructs UL’s TSCA Essentials Training Course.